khulnasoft-lab/design.khulnasoft.com/contents/content/error-messages.md

 Error messages can be persistent, dismissible, or temporary.
 In order to be effective, error messages should be concise, consistent, and specific.

-Todo: Add guidelines on when an error message should be persistent, dismissible or temporary.
+Todo: Add guidelines on when an error message should be persistent, dismissible, or temporary.

 ### Dos and don'ts